TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 Except as specified in this Privacy Policy, Wayfair does not rent, sell, trade or disclose your Personal Information to third parties without your prior consent.
 Wayfair may, however, use, process and disclose Personal Information to:

-1.  send information to customers about orders;
+*   send information to customers about orders;
-2.  fulfill your orders;
+*   fulfill your orders;
-3.  process and collect your payments;
+*   process and collect your payments;
-4.  administer "Wayfair Rewards" and other customer loyalty programs;
+*   administer "Wayfair Rewards" and other customer loyalty programs;
-5.  send you promotional marketing material about Wayfair’s company and partners;
+*   send you promotional marketing material about Wayfair’s company and partners;
-6.  produce content for our activity feed feature;
+*   produce content for our activity feed feature;
-7.  customize, analyze, adjust and improve the Service to better meet your needs;
+*   customize, analyze, adjust and improve the Service to better meet your needs;
-8.  execute a sweepstakes, contest or other promotion;
+*   execute a sweepstakes, contest or other promotion;
-9.  enforce Wayfair’s agreements with you;
+*   enforce Wayfair’s agreements with you;
-10.  provide you with important administrative information regarding the Service, such as changes to this Privacy Policy and our Terms of Use, rewards and loyalty programs and other policies;
+*   provide you with important administrative information regarding the Service, such as changes to this Privacy Policy and our Terms of Use, rewards and loyalty programs and other policies;
-11.  prevent fraud and other prohibited or illegal activities. and
+*   prevent fraud and other prohibited or illegal activities. and
-12.  comply with potential requests of law enforcement or data protection agencies.
+*   comply with potential requests of law enforcement or data protection agencies.

-When possible, General Information may be combined and/or linked to Personal Information, in accordance with the purposes specified above.
+When possible, Online Information may be combined and/or linked to other Personal Information that you provided to us, in accordance with the purposes specified above.

-We may use your General Information and deidentified Personal Information to prepare anonymized, aggregated data about our users ("Anonymized Data").
+We may use your deidentified Personal Information and Online Information to prepare anonymized, aggregated data about our users ("Anonymized Data").
 We may provide third parties with Anonymized Data in describing the Service to prospective partners, advertisers and other third parties, and for all other lawful purposes.
 As communicated to third parties, the Anonymized Data does not include any information permitting the recipient to identify, locate or contact you.

 Third Party Service Providers